daida/testSwile/ReadMe.md

 For all asynchronous work i have used Apple Concurrency API async await.

-I have also created a tiny design system component, the SWKit which contain color, icons, custom button and label.
+I've also create a tiny design system component, the SWKit which contain color, icons, custom button and label.

 ## Difficulties:

-The main difficulty was the transition from list to detail and the inverse transition I have done it by using UIViewControllerAnimatedTransitioning and UIViewControllerTransitioningDelegate
+The main difficulty was the transition from list to detail and the inverse transition animation.
+I have done it by using UIViewControllerAnimatedTransitioning and UIViewControllerTransitioningDelegate.

 For the animation i have use the animation Key frame API (UIView.animateKeyframes)